-Despite that the unique geology and biological community structure in the GPSC and GS were relatively well studied, the biogeochemical cycles in the sediment and the environmental effect on ecosystem functioning remain unknown.
-Biogeochemical cycles in aquatic sediments depend on coupled reaction and several transport processes, including diffusion, advection, and biologically induced transport (Meile et al., 2001).
-For example, macrobenthos enhance solute transport with water from the sediment-water interface through burrowing activities (i.e. bioirrigation).
-In sediment where with high macrofauna densities (e.g., Hammond and Fuller 1979; Archer and Devol 1992), bioirrigation-increased fluxes exchange rather than diffusion mainly attributed the measured benthic fluxes across the sediment-water interface.
+Despite the unique geology and community structure between the GPSC and GS, their effects on the sediment biogeochemical cycles and ecosystem functioning remain unknown.
+The biogeochemical cycles in aquatic sediments depend on coupled reactions and transport processes, including diffusion, advection, and biologically induced transport (Meile et al., 2001).
+For example, macrobenthos burrowing (i.e., bioturbation and bioirrigation activities) enhances solute transport between the sediment and water interface.
+In the sediment with high macrofauna densities (e.g., Hammond and Fuller 1979; Archer and Devol 1992), the fluxes across the sediment-water interface are mainly attributed to bioirrigation instead of diffusion.
 On the other hand, ecosystem functioning is defined as the flow of matter and energy transfer within or between different trophic levels or ecosystems (Danovaro et al., 2008; Loreau, 2008).
 For instance, burrowing infauna and epifauna may affect microbial carbon remineralization, sediment oxygen penetration, carbon storage, and nutrient regenerations through reworking sediment and bioirrigation (Lohrer et al., 2004).
 In addition, the feeding, growth, predation, and mortality of the benthos directly affect the productivity, nutrient cycling, organic matter decomposition, and carbon sequestration on the seafloor (Snelgrove et al., 2014).

-　　The estimate of annual sediment transporting from the Gaoping Rivers into the GPSC ranged from 45.6 to 110 MT (Hsu et al., 2014).
-This quantity is about 30-80% of the sediment transport in the Mississippi River (~145 MT yr-1, Meade and Moody, 2010).
-However, the annual accumulation fluxes were 2-12 MT yr-1 of sediments in the Gaoping shelf and slope area (Hsu et al., 2014; Huh et al., 2009), which is approximately 4 to 55 times less than the transporting mass flux.
+　　The estimate of annual sediment exporting from the Gaoping Rivers into the GPSC ranges from 45.6 to 110 MT (Hsu et al., 2014).
+This quantity is about 30-80% of the sediment transported b the Mississippi River (~145 MT yr-1, Meade and Moody, 2010).
+However, the sediment accumulation rates were 2-12 MT yr-1 in the Gaoping shelf and slope area (Hsu et al., 2014; Huh et al., 2009), which is approximately 4 to 55 times less than the transporting mass flux.
 Thus, most of the sediment, especially the organic carbon (OC) content, is likely exported down through the GPSC and buried in the deep South China Sea (Hsu et al., 2014; Kao et al., 2014; Liu et al., 2016, 2013).
-However, this view completely ignores the role of benthos, which likely remineralizes the OC through their feeding, respiration, burrowing, and predation activities, and may lead to an erroneous estimate of OC cycling on the seafloor (Snelgrove et al., 2018).
+However, this view completely ignores the role of benthos, which likely remineralizes the OC through their feeding, respiration, burrowing, and predation activities.
+It may lead to an erroneous estimate of OC cycling on the seafloor (Snelgrove et al., 2018).

-Previous studies suggested that the quality of sedimentary OC results from relatively rapid transport in the active canyon were higher in comparison to the slope sediments at similar depth (Garcia et al., 2007; Pusceddu et al., 2010; Vetter and Dayton, 1999).
+Previous studies suggested the higher quality of sedimentary OC from relatively rapid transport in the active canyon compared to the slope sediments at similar depth (Garcia et al., 2007; Pusceddu et al., 2010; Vetter and Dayton, 1999).
 These high quantities and quality of the OM in submarine canyons enhanced the carbon oxidation rates (Epping et al., 2002; Rabouille et al., 2009), benthic standing stocks of nematodes (Ingels et al., 2009), and deposit-feeding holothurians (Amaro et al., 2009; De Leo et al., 2010; Vetter and Dayton, 1999), indicating the extensive carbon cycling in the benthic food web.
-Though we have already known the benthic community structures showed an opposite trend in the GPSC due to unfavorable physical disturbance, how the carbon partitioning within the food web is affected by canyon conditions remains unclear.
-In addition, most of the marine benthic studies focused on the individual components of the food web (e.g. Ramirez‐Llodra et al., 2010; Bianchelli et al., 2010), which suggested that different components may be benefited from the increased OM flux into the canyons.
+Though we have already known that the unfavorable physical disturbance in the GPSC may severely impact the benthic communities, how the carbon cycling within the canyon food web may be affected remains unclear.
+In addition, most of the marine benthic studies focused on the individual components of the food web (e.g., Ramirez‐Llodra et al., 2010; Bianchelli et al., 2010) and suggested that the entire benthic systems may be benefited from the increased OM flux into the canyons.
 However, these comparisons were only based on single biomass-to-biomass or process-by-process comparisons.
-To evaluate the carbon cycle inside the whole system, a comprehensive understanding of the benthic ecosystem structure is needed.
+A comprehensive understanding of the benthic ecosystem structure is needed to evaluate the carbon cycle within the food web.